Nathan Healy

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

-Salem gets rainy winters, but long summer days boost solar production significantly.
-Like Seattle or Boston, the right system makes Salem a surprisingly strong candidate for solar energy year-round.
+Salem gets rainy winters, but long summer days boost solar output significantly.
+Like Seattle or Boston, the right system makes Salem a surprisingly strong candidate for solar energy.

 Solar Production in Salem by Month